 This example shows a progress Status Bar item that is discreet.

-Error Status Bar item
+Error and Warning Status Bar Items

-This example uses the error Status Bar item for showing a blocking error in the file.
+This example uses the error Status Bar Item for showing a blocking error in the file.

 This example uses the warning Status Bar Item for showing a warning in the file.